intermine/internships/guidance/students-accepted.md

 ## Outreach

 We'd love to host blog posts about yourself, the work you're planning to do, or work you have done.
 Equally, if you're tweeting or blogging on a personal blog and would like us to link to it / mention you / etc., poke your mentor and we'll give you a shout-out.

+Each student will present their project at the end of August at the InterMine Community Call - a friendly teleconference call held twice a month.
+The presentation will be limited to 5 minutes with a short time available for discussion after.
+Ideally this will be a demonstration of your software project but can be slides instead.